ppetrovtv/pine_script_docs/source/annotations/study_annotation.rst

 .. rubric:: Footnote

-.. [#strategy] Pine also has a `strategy <https://www.tradingview.com/pine-script-reference/v4/#fun_strategy>`__ annotation function which is used to create a :doc:`backtesting strategy </essential/Strategies>` rather than an indicator (or study).
+.. [#strategy] Pine also has a `strategy <https://www.tradingview.com/pine-script-reference/v4/#fun_strategy>`__ annotation function which is used to create a :doc:`backtesting strategy </essential/Strategies>` rather than a study (or indicator).